 After setting off, it only takes about 10 minutes to get over to the island, which surprised me.
 I paddled over, then pulled up on shore and dragged my kayak up so that it wouldn’t float away while I was on the island.

-We ended up landing next to this awesome downed tree that you could see well in the clear water.
+We ended up landing next to this impressive downed tree that you could see well in the clear water.

 The Hike to the Tea House

-From here it is about 5 to 10 minutes of walking up the rough rocks to get to the tea house.
-It is not too hard but the rocks can be slippery so take your time.
+From here, it is about 5 to 10 minutes of walking up the rough rocks to get to the tea house.
+It is not too hard, but the stones can be slippery, so take your time.

 As you proceed up, you will start to see beautiful views of the bay and mountains behind you.

 After passing the last small hill, the tea house will come into view.
-When we were here, there were at least ten other people.
+When we were there, there were at least ten other people.
 Everyone from jet skiers to boaters makes the trek out to this island to climb to the tea house.

 I walked around the base of it before proceeding up the rough stone stairs to the house itself.

 While the house is not how it once was, it is still four strong rock walls with three windows and a fireplace.
 The roof is no longer there, but that adds to the charm of this historic structure.

 The best views for photos is from the east window looking out over Lake Tahoe itself.
 I can’t imagine having this as a place to entertain guests; it would be amazing.